Docutils | Overview | About | Users | Reference | Developers

 5.6 Images and figures

-If on the image or the figure directive you provide the scale option but do not provide the width and height options, then odtwriter will attempt to determine the size of the image using the Python Imaging Library (PIL).
-If odtwriter cannot find and import Python Imaging Library, it will raise an exception.
+If on the image or the figure directive you do not provide the width and height options, then odtwriter will attempt to determine the size of the image using the Python Imaging Library (PIL/Pillow).
+If odtwriter cannot find and import the Python Imaging Library, it will raise an exception.
 If this ocurrs, you can fix it by doing one of the following:

 • Install the Python Imaging Library or